 Have you fallen out of love with the dresser in your bedroom?
 Got a dusty dresser taking up room in your basement or garage?
-It’s time to try one of these dresser makeovers!
-Turn it into a kitchen island, a tv stand, or just fancy it up for a fresh new look.
+It’s time to give it a dresser makeover!
+Turn your plain dresser into a kitchen island, or a tv stand, or just fancy it up for a fresh new look.

 While at it, take a look at our outdoor furniture makeovers, too!

-1. Dresser Makeover From Old Dresser To A Fancy Beautiful TV Stand
+1. From Old Dresser To A Fancy Beautiful TV Stand

 2. Dresser Makeover To A Kitchen Island On Wheels

+Sometimes, we wish kitchen shelves can move.
+Well, this modern drawer pulls that idea together!
 Turn an old dresser into a kitchen island.
 Give it a fresh coat of paint, and add some hooks for utensils along with a paper towel holder.
+Just carefully paint color of your own liking.
 While we love love love this color, use chalkboard paint on one side to keep the kiddos busy while you whip up a meal for them.
 What a great idea!

 3. Rustic Dresser Makeovers For Antique Furniture Pieces